OfficeDev/office-js-docs-pr/docs/develop/make-office-add-in-compatible-with-existing-com-add-in.md

 ## Other COM add-in behavior

-If a user uninstalls the equivalent COM add-in, then Office for Windows restores the Office Add-in UI.
+If a user uninstalls the equivalent COM add-in, then Office on Windows restores the Office Add-in UI.

 After you specify an equivalent COM add-in for your Office Add-in, Office stops processing updates for your Office Add-in.
 To acquire the latest updates for the Office Add-in, the user must first uninstall the COM add-in.